-Advanced Oxygen Technologies, Inc. (formerly Aquanautic Corporation) (the "Company") was a specialty materials company in the development stage (as defined by the Financial Accounting Standards Board ("FASB") in Statement of Financial Accounting Standards ("SFAS") no. 7, "Accounting and Reporting by Development Stage Enterprises").
-The Company's core technology consisted of a variety of materials, which have a high affinity for oxygen.
-Through 1993 the Company also conducted research through funding from various government agencies such as the office of Naval Research and from Small Business Innovative Research ("SBIR") grants, as well as through its own internally generated funds.
+Advanced Oxygen Technologies, Inc. (formerly Aquanautic Corporation) (the "Company") was originally formed as a specialty materials company in the development stage (as defined by the Financial Accounting Standards Board ("FASB") in Statement of Financial Accounting Standards ("SFAS") no. 7, "Accounting and Reporting by Development Stage Enterprises").
+The Company's core technology consisted of a variety of materials, which had a high affinity for oxygen.
+In 1993 the Company discontinued those operations.